In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

 Through music, we'll make the world a better place.

 Ever since Eugene's trip to Australia in 2017 where he lived in a camper van for the first time, a seed was planted in his head.
 To have a BIG truck and convert it into a recording studio, performance stage and home.
-Eugene finally bought one in October of 2021 and is currently working on the conversion.
+Eugene finally bought one in October of 2021 in July of 2023 had the stage built!
+Now he's travelling around North America, offering driveway concerts, performing in festivals and more!
+Get in touch to book YOUR driveway concert!

 A message from